nickesc/projectStarfish/README.md

 Click-and-drag on the game to select the power and angle, then release to throw!
 On-screen controls or `WASD`/`arrow keys` allow you to slightly increase or decrease the speed of the starfish while it's in the air.

-You can throw the starfish up to 3 times, but if the time limit is reached the starfish will fall out of the sky and into the ocean.
-If the starfish hits an obstacle, it will also fall out of the air, so watch out for birds!
+In the current `alpha` versions, you can throw the starfish up to 3 times, but if the time limit is reached the starfish will fall out of the sky and into the ocean.
+If the starfish hits an obstacle, it will also bounce around, so watch out for birds and boats!

+Try and collect as many shells as you can!

 <br>
 <p align="center" >